 Think about who you have invited and make sure that you cater to their needs.
 Planning a picnic-style event where your guests laze on the grass may be a great idea if everyone attending is young and fit, but less so if you expect elderly or disabled people to show up.
 Likewise, you might be a sun-worshipper, but some of your guests may appreciate the shade.

 Consider providing a variety of seating, setting up umbrellas for shade, creating a chilled water station and leaving blankets out if your event is likely to run into the evening.
+You could even get a range of beautiful hammocks for your garden which guests will love!

 Choose Your Menu with Care